szli6792/CSCI-3308-Team-3/WEEKLY_STATUS.md

 ### Ethan Brown Individual Tasks:

 - Inspect code base and add where necessary improved documentation of client side and sever side code.
+- Document what aspects of project were completed, we're in the middle of completing and didnt get to.

 ### Matt Fournier Individual Tasks: